The Boy Who Cried Werewolf (2010 film): Home media

 The film was released on DVD on November 8, 2013, and on Blu-ray on December 4, 2015.

 Reception

 The movie received generally mixed reviews from critics for its plotline, though was generally praised for its sound effects.
 Felix Vasques Jr. of CinemaCrazed stated, "The Boy Who Cried Werewolf ends up being a surprisingly solid family horror comedy that isn't as soapy or girly as I originally assumed it would be.
 Within the pandering to preteens salivating after Justice, there is also a solid however flawed and derivative story and some wicked special effects."

 Brian Lowry of Variety called the film inoffensive and cheap, finding little to recommend.
+Emily Ashby of Common Sense Media gave the rate four stars out of five, stating it was a "cute family flick isn't too hair-raising for tweens."